amansagar88/Movie-Recommendation-System/README.md

 ---

+- There is some issue while showing the file in github you can download the file to view or use the [Google colab Notebook](https://colab.research.google.com/drive/1Ki_xxhkVufApstmVKMolq9FogkXHzrt9?usp=sharing)

+---

 ## 📌 Objective

 To build a recommendation system that suggests movies similar to a given movie or given description by analyzing and comparing movie rating and movie description using cosine similarity.